GenApplications/xBilling/README.md

-# GeneratePanel: Free and Open Source Alternative to WHMCS
+# xBilling: Free and Open Source Alternative to WHMCS

-GeneratePanel is an client area and account management system for cPanel WHM, Plesk, and MyOwnFreeHost (MOFH).
-Please note that GeneratePanel is not a web hosting service.
+xBilling is an client area and account management system for cPanel WHM, Plesk, and MyOwnFreeHost (MOFH).
+Please note that xBilling is not a web hosting service.
 It is currently in development.

 ## Features